patterniha/QQ-Tunnel/README.md

 `recv_interface_ip`: interface ip that use for receiving data, usually your server ip, or if you are behind nat, this is your nat ip.

-`recveive_port`: the port that use for receiving DNS-Query, the prerouting received port is always 53.
+`recveive_port`: the port that use for receiving DNS-Query, the prerouting received port is always 53, if udp port 53 is used by systemd-resolved, you can use another port like 5353 and then redirect udp port 53 to 5353 ("sudo iptables -t nat -A PREROUTING -p udp --dport 53 -j REDIRECT --to-port 5353") and also accept udp port 5353 ("sudo iptables -A INPUT -p udp --dport 5353 -j ACCEPT")

 `send_domain`: the domain that point to other server, for example for server-1 this is nb.example.com